mariojrgithub/Bank_Application/README.md

 2. Customers can only make transfers, not deposit, withdraw or create their own account.
 3. Customers only have one account as opposed to having a seperate savings and checking account.
 4. All balances and transactions are whole numbers.
+5. Customer knows the customer ID of the person they are transfering to.

 ### Improvements Going Forward:
 1. Create a properties file so that the database's login information is not visible in the Java code.